Appendix C — Python tutorial

 2.5

-Write a Python function called temp_C_to_F that converts temperatures from Celsius C to Fahrenheit F. The formula for converting a temperature from Celsius to temperature in Fahrenheit is \(F = \tfrac{9}{5} \cdot C + 32\).
+Define a Python function called temp_C_to_F that converts temperatures from Celsius C to Fahrenheit F. The formula for converting a temperature in Celsius to a temperature in Fahrenheit is \(F = \tfrac{9}{5} \cdot C + 32\).

 def temp_C_to_F(C):